How long have you been farming?

 May we come and tour your farm?

 There are many ag-tourism farms that provide entertainment to their community.
 With a few exceptions, our farm is not open to the public.
 We are busy working, and entertaining the public takes time that we cannot spare from our busy days.
 However we do host a Shearing Day Open House early each spring.
-Watch for details on our events calendar.
+Watch for details on our website and facebook page!

 Do you ship your products?